chef/chef-web-docs/chef_master/source/server_services.rst

    $ ok: run: service_name: (pid 12345) 1s

-The supervisor for the Chef server is configured to wait seven seconds for a service to respond to a command from the supervisor.
+The supervisor for the Chef Infra Server is configured to wait seven seconds for a service to respond to a command from the supervisor.
 If you see output that references a timeout, it means that a signal has been sent to the process, but that the process has yet to actually comply.
 In general, processes that have timed out are not a big concern, unless they are failing to respond to the signals at all.
 If a process is not responding, use a command like the ``kill`` subcommand to stop the process, investigate the cause (if required), and then use the ``start`` subcommand to re-enable it.

 .. end_tag